India considers moving WTO against US over withdrawal of import sops

 The GSP programme provides non-reciprocal, duty-free imports of certain products from certain developing countries.
 Currently, about 121 developing countries including India, Brazil, Afghanistan and Botswana are availing these benefits.

-The decision could impact India's exports worth $5.6 billion under this scheme.
+The decision could impact India's exports worth USD 5.6 billion under this scheme.
 Removal of the benefits would result in imposition of duties by the US on these 2,000 products, making them uncompetitive in the American market in terms of pricing.

 However, another source said that it might be a long drawn process in the World Trade Organisation (WTO) and the better option would be to resolve the issues through bilateral dialogues, as India has trade surplus with the US.